Toukyh/Adonis-social-app/README.md

 ```
 ### Set up the .env file

-#### copy and rename the ".env.example" file and set up your database's name
+#### copy and rename the ".env.example" file and set up your database name

 ### Get the ID and the secret to google
 ```url